SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Before the Procedure

-You will have many visits with your provider and tests before your surgery.
+You may have several visits with your provider and surgeon and tests before your surgery.
 Your visit will include:

 • Complete physical exam

-Always tell your provider what medicines, vitamins, and other supplements you are taking, even ones you bought without a prescription.
+Always tell your provider and surgeon what medicines, vitamins, and other supplements you are taking, even ones you bought without a prescription.
+Also tell your provider and surgeon if you have been drinking more than 1 or 2 alcoholic drinks a day.

 During the weeks before your surgery: